 The quick to assemble dressing is super creamy and full of tasty garlic and lemon flavour too!
 The perfect accompaniment to this spring-time salad.

-Toss the chopped asparagus and radishes with dried oregano, salt, pepper, and olive oil.
+Toss chopped asparagus and radishes with dried oregano, salt, pepper, and olive oil in a large bowl.

 Asparagus: These spring vegetables are described as having a sweet, bright, earthy (sometimes mildly bitter) flavour.

 - They can be prepared in a variety of different ways such as eaten raw, boiled, blanched, pan-fried, or roasted.

 - In this recipe, the asparagus is quickly roasted until tender-crisp and, I think, sweeter in taste.

 - Health benefits: Asparagus spears are almost fat-free, low in calories, and packed with vitamins and minerals such as vitamins A, C, E, and K as well as calcium, iron, and magnesium.

 - Did you know that asparagus can also be white or purple?
 White asparagus is the same as green asparagus except it is grown in the dark and does not go through the process of photosynthesis (to make it green).
 Purple asparagus is another variety all together, has higher sugar (hence a sweeter flavour) and lower fiber than its counterparts.

 Radishes: The taste of these round root vegetables ranges from being from very spicy and pungent to very mild in flavour.